When paying a BitPay invoice you will need to pay the necessary miner fee in order for your transaction to be processed on the cryptocurrency network.

 When you pay a BitPay invoice, your payment goes to a BitPay address.
-We pay network-based miner fees (just like you pay to send BTC or BCH) to move these funds so we can combine them for processing in something called a "UTXO sweep".
-The Network Cost is a fee charged to purchasers which helps to cover BitPay's miner fee cost for this UTXO sweep.
+We pay network-based miner fees (just like you pay to send BTC or BCH) to move invoice payments to combine them for processing.
+This is called a "UTXO sweep" (Unspent Transaction Output sweep).
+BitPay uses the Network Cost fee for the UTXO sweep, so it is not returned with refunds.

 Refund Miner Fee Cost

 If you underpay or overpay a BitPay invoice and initiate a refund, BitPay will deduct the miner fee cost of returning the payment from the total refund amount you receive.